Dr Helen Mussell

 Overview

-I am a Lecturer in Organizational Studies in the Management, Employment, and Organization section, and the Director of Online Learning for Cardiff Business School.
+Helen is a Lecturer (Assistant Professor) in Organizational Studies in the Management, Employment, and Organization section, and the Director of Online Learning for Cardiff Business School.
+Prior to joining Cardiff, Helen was Director of the Master's in Sustainability Leadership at the Cambridge Institute for Sustainability Leadership, University of Cambridge.

-I completed my BA (Hons) in Women’s Studies at Lancaster University, and hold an MPhil and PhD in Gender Studies from the University of Cambridge, where I was Cambridge Political Economy Society Trust Scholar (2012-2016).
+Helen completed her BA (Hons) in Women’s Studies at Lancaster University, and holds an MPhil and PhD in Gender Studies from the University of Cambridge, where she was Cambridge Political Economy Society Trust Scholar (2012-2016).

 2020

 - Mussell, H. 2020.
 Leadership and the fiduciary: addressing asymmetrical power by caring well.
-In: Paradox and Power in Caring Leadership Critical and Philosophical Reflections.
-Edward Elgar Publishing, pp. 86-97.
+In: Tomkins, L. ed.
+Paradox and Power in Caring Leadership Critical and Philosophical Reflections.
+New Horizons in Leadership Studies Edward Elgar Publishing, pp. 86-97.

 2017